Credit Card Refinancing vs Debt Consolidation: What Are The Differences?

 - Losing collateral: Taking out a secured loan means putting up it’s value in a collateral item such as a house or vehicle.
 Failure to pay back the loan could result in the forfeiture of said items, so be careful what type of method you use to try and consolidate your debt.

-The Takeaway: Both strategies can help save you money on interest, but credit card refinancing is really just for one debt, while debt consolidation is more so for multiple debts.
+Both strategies can help save you money on interest, but credit card refinancing is really just for one debt, while debt consolidation is more so for multiple debts.

 If they are just trying to adjust a single credit card debt then refinancing would be the ideal option, and if the goal is to bundle several payments into one and save on interest then consolidation would be the best course.